estebanrojasl/star-wars-react/README.md

 ## How to get started

 Click on any resource you want to see
-Login if you are asked to
+Login if you are asked to or create a new user

 - username: `user1@sw.com`
 - password: `test`